-- Adjusted EBITDA(1) increased to \$131.1 million, an increase of 9.5% over prior year; - Our market capitalization increased to \$1.1 billion at year end, an increase of 75.5% over prior year; - Total shareholder return (assuming reinvestment of dividends) over the prior 1-, 2- and 3-year periods was 82.7%, 190.1% and 431.3% respectively; and - We were able to announce two quarterly dividend increases during fiscal 2011, from \$0.17 to \$0.21 per share (a 23.5% increase), and from \$0.21 to \$0.23 per share (a 9.5% increase), and another quarterly dividend increase during the first quarter of 2012 from \$0.23 to \$0.27 per share (a 17.4% increase).
+- Our market capitalization increased to \$1.5 billion at year end, an increase of 26.4% over prior year; - Total stockholder return (assuming reinvestment of dividends) over the prior 1-, 2- and 3-year periods was 24.7%, 128.3% and 262.5% respectively; and - We were able to announce two quarterly dividend increases during fiscal 2012, which collectively increased the dividend from \$0.23 to \$0.29 per share, a 26.1% increase.

-Results of 2011's "Say on Pay" Vote
+Results of 2012's "Say on Pay" Vote

-At B&G Foods' annual meeting of stockholders held on May 17, 2011, our stockholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in our 2011 proxy statement by greater than 94% of the votes cast.
-The current compensation program and policies do not deviate in any material way from those approved at last year's annual meeting of stockholders, except that as described below under "Components of Executive Compensation-Annual Bonus Plan" and "-Long-Term Incentive Compensation," our compensation committee has increased the level of difficulty for our named executive officers to achieve a "full" bonus and has reduced by one-third the maximum number of shares that may be earned under long-term incentive awards.
+At B&G Foods' annual meeting of stockholders held on May 15, 2012, the stockholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in our 2012 proxy statement by greater than 95% of the votes cast.
+The current compensation program and policies do not deviate in any material way from those approved at last year's annual meeting of the stockholders.